INIT-SGGW/HackArena2.0-MonoTanks-Go/README.md

 The `GameState` struct in `packet/packets/game_state/game_state.go` represents the current state of the game, including information about tanks, walls, bullets, players, and zones.

-You can modify the `agent/agent.go` file and create more files in the `agent` directory.
-Do not modify any other files, as this may prevent us from running your agent during the competition.
+You can modify the `bot/bot.go` file and create more files in the `bot` directory.
+Do not modify any other files, as this may prevent us from running your bot during the competition.

-If you want to extend the functionality of the `GameState` struct or other structs, create your own methods or helper functions within the `agent` package.
+If you want to extend the functionality of the `GameState` struct or other structs, create your own methods or helper functions within the `bot` package.

 ### Including Static Files

 If you need to include static files that your program should access during testing or execution, place them in the `data` folder.
 This folder is copied into the Docker image and will be accessible to your application at runtime.
-For example, you could include configuration files, pre-trained models, or any other data your agent might need.
+For example, you could include configuration files, pre-trained models, or any other data your bot might need.

-## Running the Client
+## Running the Bot

-You can run this client locally, within a VS Code development container, or manually using Docker.
+You can run this bot locally, within a VS Code development container, or manually using Docker.

 ### Running Locally

-To run the client locally, you must have Go 1.21 or later installed.
+To run the bot locally, you must have Go 1.21 or later installed.
 Verify your Go version by running:

 ```sh